xerial/sbt-pack/README.md

 **Dockerfile**
 ```
-# Using an Alpine Linux based JDK image
+# Using JDK17 from Amazon Corretto
-FROM anapsix/alpine-java:8u131b11_jdk
+FROM FROM amazoncorretto:17

 COPY target/pack /srv/myapp